alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-Now we have one vertical symmetry on both players 12 point.
+Now we have one horizontal symmetry on both players 12 point.
 So we end up with the following position

 <table>
     <tr>